Islandora-Collaboration-Group/ISLE/docs/contributor-docs/editing-online.md

      * Change the branch name as needed or leave as the default.
      * Click the green `Propose File Change`

-**DO NOT** SELECT THE 1ST RADIO BUTTON - `Commit directly to the master branch` as this will cause issues though it is selected by default.
+**DO NOT** SELECT THE 1ST RADIO BUTTON - `Commit directly to the main branch` as this will cause issues though it is selected by default.

 ### Create Pull Request for Review